-Places in tutorials are limited to ensure mentors can engage with all learners in each tutorial.
+Places in group tutorials are limited to ensure mentors can engage with all learners in each tutorial.
 Depending on the size of the group, a number of different tutorial options may be offered at a range of different times to ensure appropriate tutorial sizes.
 One tutorial slot will always be offered at the advertised module time; where additional tutorials offered to accommodate larger groups, these will be offered at different times and/or days to the advertised module time.

-Workshops and tutorials are a key means by which we assess and support your learning and a core element of our training and assessment design.
-Attendance at all workshops and tutorials is mandatory.
+Supervision sessions and tutorials are a key means by which we assess and support your learning and a core element of our training and assessment design.
+Attendance at all workshops, supervision sessions and tutorials is mandatory.

-We understand that you may need to miss one workshop or tutorial due to illness or other circumstances.
+We understand that you may need to miss one group workshop or tutorial due to illness or other circumstances.
 You can request a recording of that missed workshop or tutorial from the IFE office, since all sessions are recorded.
-If you need to miss more than one workshop or tutorial for a module (e.g. opening workshop + one of the tutorials) we will provide the opportunity for you to complete an alternative individual tutorial session, at an additional fee, to enable you to continue your studies in the module.
+If you need to miss more than one group workshop or tutorial for a module (e.g. opening workshop + one of the tutorials) we will provide the opportunity for you to complete an alternative individual tutorial session, at an additional fee, to enable you to continue your studies in the module.
 For details see the IFE Schedule of Course Fees and Charges.
 The fee covers IFE costs incurred in arranging and facilitating these individual tutorial sessions.
+If you need to miss a supervision session due to illness or other unforeseen circumstances, please contact your mentor to rearrange this session at a different time.

-It is expected that you have completed the assigned individual study prior to attending each tutorial.
-Clear guidance is provided on what learning activities and content are to be completed prior to the tutorial.
+It is expected that you have completed the assigned individual study prior to attending each tutorial and supervision session.
+Clear guidance is provided on what learning activities and content are to be completed prior to the tutorial or supervision session.
 You can expect to discuss your learning, to respond to questions and complete activities in tutorials based on the assigned learning.

-Learners who repeatedly do not complete the assigned learning prior to the tutorial will be asked to complete an additional individual tutorial session, at an additional fee, to ensure that they have achieved the set learning outcomes and to enable the mentor to assess their learning.
+Learners who repeatedly do not complete the assigned learning prior to group tutorials will be asked to complete an additional individual tutorial session, at an additional fee, to ensure that they have achieved the set learning outcomes and to enable the mentor to assess their learning.
 This also applies to any missed tutorial where a learner was required to present an assessment task.

 Alternatively, if you have started a module and then find that you cannot complete it at this time you can defer your studies in that module.
-On this see further Deferring (page 18).
+On this see further Deferring (page 19).